tomtomcrypto/stlos/README.md

 `npx hardhat deploy --network testnet`

-_Remember to save the StakedTelos contract address, we'll need them to configure the Native Telos exrsrv.tf contract later_
+_Remember to save the StakedTelos contract address, we'll need it to configure the Native Telos exrsrv.tf contract later_

 #### Verify